-How do you choose the best ultralight sleeping bag for your needs?
-Are you better off with a closed foot box quilt or a hoodless mummy?
+How do you choose the right ultralight sleeping bag for your needs?
+Are you better off with a closed footbox quilt or a hoodless mummy?
 Would a traditional backpacking sleeping bag better meet your needs?
-After six years of testing and comparing twelve of the best feather light products in our Best Ultralight Sleeping Bags of 2018 Review, we have some advice to make your decision easier.
+After six years of testing and comparing best featherlight products in our Best Ultralight Sleeping Bags Review, we have some advice to make your decision easier.

 First, if you're unsure about whether an ultralight product is right for you, our Buying Advice article for traditional backpacking sleeping bags provides a detailed analysis of the categories we test and score.
-This incredibly thorough overview covers types of insulation, shell fabrics, and construction techniques, as well as different styles of bags and their best uses.
-In order to not be redundant, the below article focuses on styles, features, and strategies that are particular to ultralight sleeping bags, and doesn't repeat the useful basic information relevant to all sleeping bags.
+This thorough overview covers types of insulation, shell fabrics, and construction techniques, as well as different styles of bags and their best uses.
+To not be redundant, the below article focuses on styles, features, and strategies that are particular to ultralight sleeping bags, and doesn't repeat the broad information relevant to all sleeping bags.

 Choosing the Right Sleeping Bag

-It is the intention of this article to walk you through a decision making process that will result in you choosing the perfect sleeping bag for you.
-This involves asking yourself a series of questions that will best help you identify your needs and desires, and also rule out any particular bags or styles that are going to be completely inappropriate for your adventures.
-The end result should be a very narrow focus of products that you can then research in more depth before making your decision.
+This article intends to walk you through a decision-making process that will result in you choosing the perfect sleeping bag for you.
+This involves asking yourself a series of questions that will best help you identify your needs and desires, and also rule out any particular bags or styles that are going to be inappropriate for your adventures.
+The result should be a very narrow focus of products that you can then research in more depth before making your decision.

 Why Choose an Ultralight Sleeping Bag?

-When we first started backpacking about 28 years ago, it was very common to head out on week-long trips with a frame backpack full of 50 or more pounds of gear, and wearing a big ol' pair of heavy hiking boots.
-That was just the way most folks went about it, and was certainly the way we were trained by the Boy Scouts.
-Today, not only is there much more advanced gear, but lots of backpackers and climbers recognize how much easier it is on your body to carry a light load.
+A few decades ago, it was very common to head out on week-long trips with a frame backpack full of 50 or more pounds of gear and wearing a big ol' pair of 5-6 hiking boots.
+Today, not only is there much more advanced gear thanks to improving technology and materials science, but lots of backpackers and climbers recognize how much easier it is on your body to carry a light load.
 Anyone who has ever been backpacking can tell you a story about the relief they felt when they took off their enormous pack, and the dread that came each morning when it had to be donned once again.
-Imagine carrying a pack so light you don't ever feel like you need to remove it!
 Simply put, traveling light is much less arduous, and therefore much more fun.
-In addition, if you want to cover a lot of mileage each day or you're carrying your overnight kit up a technical climb, there is no arguing that light is right.
+Besides, if you want to cover a lot of mileage each day or you're carrying your overnight kit up a technical climb, there is no arguing that light is right.

 Most thru-hikers and alpinists sleep in most or all of their warm clothing on cold nights.
 Not only are they dressed and ready to go for a pre-dawn start, but they can also get away with a lighter sleeping bag.
 Ultralight enthusiasts also know how to pick campsites with a warm microclimate or protection from the wind.
-Ever put in your camp right in the bottom of the valley, only to walk a few hundred feet up the hillside at dawn and realize it's a good 10 degrees warmer up there?
+Ever set up camp in the bottom of a valley, only to walk a few hundred feet up the hillside at dawn and realize it's a good 10 degrees warmer up there?
 Choices like this one can make a huge difference in whether or not you stay warm enough to sleep through the night.
-Hot drinks before bed and at dawn, a Nalgene full of boiling water to preheat your bag, a set of crunches to ramp up the blood flow to the extremities…these are all tricks we use for a comfy and warm night's sleep.
+Hot drinks before bed and at dawn, a Nalgene full of boiling water to preheat your bag, a set of crunches to ramp up the blood flow to the extremities — these are all tricks we use for a comfy and warm night's sleep.

 Ultralight sleeping bags generally fit into two different categories based on their design: Mummy Bags or Quilts.
 However, there are many variations of these two simple designs, and hybrids also exist.Mummy Bags

-Mummy bags are the most traditional and common style of three-season sleeping bag.
-All of the bags in our Backpacking Sleeping Bag Review are mummy bags.
-They are designed to enclose you completely like a mummy, and are shaped just like the Pharaohs you can see at the museum.
+Mummy bags are the most common style of three-season sleeping bag.
+They are designed to enclose you completely like a mummy and are shaped just like the Pharaohs you can see at the museum.
 They are narrow at the feet and legs and wider through the torso.
-Most mummy bags have a large hood that will fully cover your head and can be cinched tight around your face to allow only the tiniest opening to breathe through, thereby giving you the very best protection against the cold.
+Most mummy bags have a large hood that fully cover your head and can be cinched tight around your face to allow only the tiniest opening to breathe through, thereby giving you the very best protection against the cold.
 Mummy bags help you stay warm by only leaving a small amount of space inside the bag that is unfilled by your body, meaning less air to heat.
 This also makes them feel constricting and claustrophobic to some.
-They also tend to be the warmest options available.
-Nine of the 12 bags we tested for this review incorporated aspects of the mummy design.
+Compared to quilts, these bags tend to be the easiest to use, as the design is familiar to most and less complicated.

 Hooded Mummy Bags

-The Patagonia 850 Down Sleeping Bag 30 is a classic hooded mummy bag that is very light for a three-season mummy bag.
-The Mountain Hardwear Ghost Whisperer 20 is another award winning hooded mummy bag.
-These are among the warmest in this review, but are also among the heaviest.
+The Mountain Hardwear Ghost Whisperer 20 is a fantastic hooded mummy bag that is very light for a three-season mummy bag.
+The Patagonia 850 Down is another hooded mummy bag.
+These are among the warmest in this review but are also among the heaviest at 1.5+ pounds.

-Three of the quilts we tested open up into a full blanket, meaning the foot box is not fully enclosed.
-These were the Feathered Friends Flicker 40 UL, our Best Buy winning Enlightened Equipment Revelation 20, and the Sea to Summit Ember II.
-The Flicker 40 UL is the most versatile bag that we tested, as it also has a full length zipper so it can be enclosed like a mummy bag, but does not come with a pad strap attachment system.
-On the other hand, the Revelation and Ember II both have pad strap systems and are designed to be used that way.
-All of these blankets have draw cords at the feet that cinch all the way up to fully enclose the feet on cold nights.
+Some quilts we tested open up into a full blanket, meaning the foot box is not fully enclosed.
+These were the Editors' Choice Feathered Friends Flicker, our Best Buy winning Enlightened Equipment Revelation, and the bargain-of-a-deal Hammock Gear Econ Burrow.
+The Flicker 40 UL is the most versatile bag that we tested, as it also has a full-length zipper so it can be enclosed like a mummy bag, but does not come with a pad strap attachment system.
+On the other hand, the Revelation and Econ Burrow both have pad strap systems and are designed to be used that way.
+All of these blankets have draw cords at the feet that cinch up to enclose the feet on cold nights.

 Safety & Warmth